Soapy7261/yolks/README.md

 </details>
 <details>
 <summary>PHP yolks added</summary>
-All PHP versions are based off php:VERSION-cli except for alpine versions which are based off php:VERSION-cli-alpine
+All PHP versions are based off php:VERSION-cli except for alpine versions which are based off php:VERSION-cli-alpine, all of these also install TINI so they actually quit when you press stop.

 - `8.1` PHP 8.1